AnnachiPSP/Black-Jack-ver-1/README.md

-2nd and 3rd are yet to be devoloped.
+2nd and 3rd versions are yet to be devoloped.

 ### Really great if you can join me for this great project ;]